AnomalyInnovations/toolbeam-cli/README.md

   - hidden

     The field is not displayed to the user.
-Can be used in conjuction with setting a  `default` to pass some data in the request that does not change.
+Can be used in conjunction with setting a  `default` to pass some data in the request that does not change.

   - select

     The field is displayed as a picker.
-Use in conjuction with `enum` and `x-tb-fieldEnumLabel`.
-As an exmaple here is a param block for a select:
+Use in conjunction with `enum` and `x-tb-fieldEnumLabel`.
+As an example here is a param block for a select:
     ```javascript
     {
       "name": "type",